mhouse1/mechsoftronic/README.md

 video of the initial prototyping hardware made from scrapped DVD drives and other bits and pieces can be found here, [![mini cnc with laser mount](https://raw.githubusercontent.com/mhouse1/mechsoftronic/GUI_and_FW_Test/Kshatria/R_and_D/prototyping_hardware.png)](https://www.youtube.com/watch?v=V51caXYTmaI)

-<br>The small scale prototype has since been replaced with a much larger machine based a modified version of open hardware [**shapeoko v2**](https://github.com/shapeoko/Shapeoko_2).
+<br>The small scale prototype has since been replaced with a much larger machine based on a modified version of open hardware [**shapeoko v2**](https://github.com/shapeoko/Shapeoko_2).
 This hardware is used as base for development, the intent of this CNC controller project is to be adaptable to any hardware platform.
 For example automating a manual router by attaching stepper motors to its axes and controlling motion with this CNC controller.
 [![CNC machine prototype hardware 2](https://raw.githubusercontent.com/mhouse1/mechsoftronic/GUI_and_FW_Test/Kshatria/R_and_D/prototyping_hardware_v2.png)]

 See video of cuts on youtube: https://www.youtube.com/watch?v=i7nqlkxr84E